Sharp and fast bounds for the Celis-Dennis-Tapia problem: Computational Experiments

-We set $UB$ equal to the lowest value obtained by running, after the addition of the first linear cut, two local searches for the original problem (\ref{eq:cdt}), one from the optimal solution of (\ref{eq:paramcdt1}) belonging to the interior of ${\cal E}$ with the $\lambda$ value at the end of Algorithm \ref{algo:2}, and the other from the optimal solution of the same problem outside ${\cal E}$.
+We set $UB$ equal to the lowest value obtained by running, after the addition of the first linear cut, two local searches for the original problem (\ref{eq:cdt}), one from the optimal solution ${\bf z}_1(\lambda_{\Omega_{\bar{\bf x}}})\in int({H})$ of (\ref{eq:paramcdt1}) returned at the end of Algorithm \ref{algo:1}, and the other from an optimal solution of the same problem outside ${H}$.
 In Tables \ref{tab:times5}-\ref{tab:times20} we report the average and maximum relative gaps for each bound, and the average and maximum computing times for $n=5,10,20$, respectively.
-Moreover, the average computing time for bound {\tt LbTwoOpt} is computed only over the instances (87 overall, as we will see) which are {\em not} solved by bound {\tt LbTwoCut}, while for bounds {\tt LbTwoCut} and {\tt LbTwoOpt} the average gap is taken over the instances which were {\em not} solved by these bounds.
+Moreover, the average computing time for bound {\tt LbTwoAdj} is computed only over the instances (87 overall, as we will see) which are {\em not} solved by bound {\tt LbTwoCut}, while for bounds {\tt LbTwoCut} and {\tt LbTwoAdj} the average gap is taken over the instances which were {\em not} solved by these bounds.

-We remark that the bound {\tt LbTwoCut} is computed by adding the first cut as in bound {\tt LbOneCut}, and then adding a further linear cut through the projection of the optimal solution outside ${\cal E}$ obtained when computing bound {\tt LbOneCut}.
-We could as well choose the 'optimized' cut computed by bound {\tt LbOneOpt} as the first cut for bound {\tt LbTwoCut}, but we observed that with this choice no improvement over {\tt LbOneOpt} is obtained.
-This is related to what already observed in Example \ref{ex:threeopt}: bound {\tt LbOneOpt} cannot be improved any more when there are (at least) two optimal solutions outside ${\cal E}$ (besides the one in the interior of ${\cal E}$).
+We remark that the bound {\tt LbTwoCut} is computed by adding the first cut as in bound {\tt LbOneCut}, i.e., the supporting hyperplane at $\bar{\bf x}\in \partial {H}$, and then adding a further linear cut through the projection of an optimal solution outside ${H}$ obtained when computing bound {\tt LbOneCut}, i.e., point ${\bf z}_2(\lambda_{\min})$ returned by procedure ${\tt DualLagrangian}$ with input $X=\Omega_{\bar{\bf x}}$.
+We could as well choose the adjusted cut computed by bound {\tt LbOneAdj} as the first cut for bound {\tt LbTwoCut}, but we observed that with this choice no improvement over {\tt LbOneAdj} is obtained.
+This is related to what already observed in Figure \ref{fig:twooptsolonecut}: bound {\tt LbOneAdj} cannot be improved any more when there are (at least) two optimal solutions outside ${H}$ (besides the one in $int({H}$)).
 Thus, the second cut is able to remove one of such optimal solutions but not the other, so that the bound cannot be improved.
-Similarly, for bound {\tt LbTwoOpt} the two initial cuts are the ones computed for bound {\tt LbTwoCut}.
+Similarly, for bound {\tt LbTwoAdj} the two initial cuts are the ones computed for bound {\tt LbTwoCut}.